richpaige/uncertainty2020/README.md

 ### Submission Details:

 We welcome flash talk proposals in the form of extended abstracts (maximum 2 pages) or slide deck presentations of a similar length.
 Submissions must be in PDF format, accompanied by a maximum 1-page presenter description (which does not count towards the page/PDF limit).
 Presenter descriptions should briefly outline the presenters' background and interest in uncertainty and modelling.
-A single PDF document containing both the proposal/presentation plus presenter description must be submitted via [Easychair](https://easychair.org/conferences/?conf=um20).
+A single PDF document containing both the proposal/presentation plus presenter description must be submitted via [Easychair](https://easychair.org/conferences/?conf=um20) (please open Easychair in a new tab).

 ### Post-proceedings: